omise/omise_flutter/README.md

 }
 ```

+### Note on Amount

+When specifying the `amount` in payment requests, ensure that you follow Omise's subunits convention.
+The amount should be in the smallest currency unit (e.g., satangs for THB, cents for USD).

+For more details, refer to the [Omise API documentation on subunits](https://docs.omise.co/currency-and-amount).

 ### Google Pay

 To start using google pay you must first obtain your google merchant id.
 If you are just planning to use test mode